tuokri/rs2-weapon-damage-analysis/README.md

 python rs2simulator/main.py --simulate
 ```

-### Step 4: Write the data from previous steps into a PostgreSQL database:
+### Step 4: Write the data from the previous steps into a PostgreSQL database:

 ```bash
 python rs2simulator/main.py --enter-sim-data